 Guigal Chateauneuf du Pape Vineyards, Wines, Winemaking

-So far, Guigal only produces 1 red Chateauneuf du Pape wine.
+So far, Guigal only produces 1 red Chateauneuf du Pape wine under their name.
+They purchased de Nalys in 2017.

-Serving and Decanting Guigal Chateauneuf du Pape with Wine, Food Pairing Tips
+Serving Domaine Guigal Chateauneuf du Pape with Wine, Food Pairing Tips

 The white wine of Guigal Chateauneuf du Pape is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.